Ratwaredev/RatCodex/README.md

 ## North star

-**10k+ GitHub stars is the adoption target, not a vanity promise.** The repo should earn that by becoming the place where an agent can answer: _“Do we already have a legal, tested implementation of this?”_ and immediately retrieve one.
+The repo should earn that by becoming the place where an agent can answer: _“Do we already have a legal, tested implementation of this?”_ and immediately retrieve one.

 The growth loop is: